1 Piece Constructed Neck

 The mainstay of the music industry.
 Great with just about everybody type, and sonically very balanced with good tone.

 Quarter Sawn Maple

-Because of its 90 degree grain orientation, quarter sawn maple is known to be very straight, strong and rigid.
+Because of its 90-degree grain orientation, quarter sawn maple is known to be very straight, strong, and rigid.
 The resulting effect on your overall tone is usually to enhance brightness and sustain.
-Quarter Sawn maple tends to require less adjustments and is usually less susceptible to seasonal shifting and changes.
+Quarter Sawn maple tends to require fewer adjustments and is usually less susceptible to seasonal shifting and changes.

 Birdseye Maple Select/Premium/Private Reserve

 Figured Rock Maple characterized by small dark grain swirls or circles – “Birdseyes” – throughout the wood.
 Our select grade of Birdseye is roughly equivalent to 2A-3A figuring, and our Premium is equivalent to 4A quality.
 Our Private Reserve is comprised of 5A+ and rare, unique examples of this wood type.

 A tonewood that looks and sounds great.
 Part of the rosewood family that has a rich medium to darker tan/brown color and is an affordable alternative to necks made from all rosewood.